LaboraTORIbio/breast_cancer_classifier/README.md

     docker push ${REMOTE_URI}
     ```

-    Now, the **AWS Lambda function** can easily be created from the container image: Lambda > Functions > Create function > Container image > Enter function name (breast-cancer-classifier) and select image in "Container image URI" > Create function.
+    Now, the **AWS Lambda function** can easily be created from the container image: Lambda > Functions > Create function > Container image > Enter function name (breast-cancer-classifier) and select the image in "Container image URI" > Create function.
 The Lambda function can be tested, using the base64 string of an image:

     ![](imgs/lambda_function.png)